mojtabaOstovari/BasicProgramming-fall2020/README.md

     * A
     * B

-<br> To ask your questions about this homework, please refer to [Quera](https://quera.ir/) or TA Classes according to the time scheduling.
+<br> To ask your questions about this homework, please refer to [Quera](https://quera.ir/) or TA Classes according to the time schedule.

 # TA Classes
 TA classes will help to answer weekly assignments that have no grades.
-Classes are held virtually in [**here**](https://vc.sharif.edu/ch/ostovari.mojtaba) according to the following time schedule:
+Classes are held virtually [**here**](https://vc.sharif.edu/ch/ostovari.mojtaba) according to the following time schedule:
 * A
 * B
 * C